zedeus/nitter/README.md

 ### Docker

-To run Nitter with Docker, you'll need to install Redis before you run these commands.
+To run Nitter with Docker, you'll need to install and run Redis separately before you can run the container.
+See below for how to also run Redis using Docker.

 To build and run Nitter in Docker:
 ```bash